-When someone dies, one of the tasks that often gets overlooked – alongside the more prominent ones like notifying the bank or cancelling benefits – is dealing with their passport.
+When someone dies, one of the tasks that often gets overlooked is dealing with their passport.
 A British passport belongs to the Crown, not to the holder, and once the holder has died it must be cancelled to prevent fraudulent use of the deceased’s identity.

-The good news is that this is one of the simpler notifications you will need to make.
 If you use the Tell Us Once service when you register the death, the Passport Office is notified automatically.
-But if you have the passport in your possession, there are also steps to take to physically return it – and you have a choice about whether to get it back as a keepsake.
+But there are also steps to take if you want to return the physical passport – and you have choices about what happens to it afterwards.

 Do you need to return the passport?

 The reason this matters is identity fraud.
 A valid, uncancelled passport is a powerful identity document.
-In the wrong hands, it can be used to open bank accounts, apply for credit, or assume someone’s identity for other purposes.
-Cancelling the passport quickly removes that risk and protects the deceased’s identity and the estate from fraudulent activity.
+It can be used to open bank accounts, apply for credit, or assume someone’s identity entirely.
+Cancelling the passport quickly removes that risk and protects the deceased’s estate from fraudulent activity.

 (Source: gov.uk – deceased person’s passports)

-There are two main routes: Tell Us Once, and returning the passport directly by post.
-You can also do both – use Tell Us Once to trigger the cancellation, and then still send the physical passport if you want it permanently off your hands.
+There are two main routes to cancellation: Tell Us Once and direct postal return.
+Both are equally valid.
+You can also combine them – use Tell Us Once to trigger the electronic cancellation, then post the passport if you want it permanently off your hands.

 Route 1: Tell Us Once (recommended)